O2X app

 ux research moments

-We had a great connection with the stakeholder on the client’s side, which helped us gather a focused group of users and define the core pain points of the existing app.
-I carried out a full audit and analysis of the current product, focusing on its structural, logical, and visual aspects.
-Through test usage, I identified numerous usability issues, created a detailed audit report, and later saw many of my hypotheses confirmed during real user testing sessions.
+We had a great connection with the stakeholder on the client's side, which helped us gather a focused user group and define core pain points of the existing app.
+I carried out a full audit and analysis of the current product, focusing on structural, logical, and visual aspects.
+Through test usage, I identified numerous usability issues, created a detailed audit report, and later saw many hypotheses confirmed during real user testing.

-One of my favorite methods — which I’ve used since my first year at university when writing research papers — is what I call emotional navigation in product design.
-12 years ago, I chose my first research topic by going outside, observing what frustrated me, studying the problem, and proposing a solution.
-Surprisingly, this approach remains one of the most effective in personal research — right after data analysis.
+One of my favorite methods - which I've used since my first year at university - is what I call emotional navigation in product design.
+12 years ago, I chose my first research topic by observing what frustrated me, studying the problem, and proposing a solution.
+Surprisingly, this approach remains one of the most effective in personal research - right after data analysis.

 MVP to real useful product: